mimimi-lab/nkonko-unchiyu/README.md

 ## Core Concepts

-### Dirty Water
+### Flush Power

 The shared HP of the game.

-If Dirty Water reaches 0%, the game ends.
+If Flush Power reaches 0%, the game ends.

 Most damage comes from Shared UNCHI explosions.